DAB0mB/HotnCold/src/screens/Agreement/privacy.md

 This information includes:

 - Information that you provide by filling in forms in the App.
-We may also ask when you report a problem with the App.
+Information we may also ask when you report a problem with the App.
 - Records and copies of your correspondence (including email addresses and phone numbers), if you contact us.
 - Your responses to surveys that we might ask you to complete for research purposes.
 - Details of transactions you carry out through the App and of the fulfillment of your orders.
 You may be required to provide financial information before placing an order through the App.
 - Your search queries on the App.
-- The name and location of venues at which you “check-in”.

 You may provide information to be published or displayed (“Posted”) on public areas of websites you access through the App (collectively, “User Contributions”).
 Your User Contributions are Posted and transmitted to others at your own risk.
 Please be aware that no security measures are perfect or impenetrable.
 Additionally, we cannot control the actions of third parties with whom you may choose to share your User Contributions.
 Therefore, we cannot and do not guarantee that your User Contributions will not be viewed by unauthorized persons.